lukecd/bundlr-tools/README.md

 export default App;
 ```

-You'll get a bunch of errors saying something like `BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default.`
+Viewing that pae, you'll get a bunch of errors saying something like `BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default.`

 To fix this you'll need to include NodeJS polyfills which are no longer included by default.

-Install first react-app-rewired, a package that allows for editing of the webpack config file, fixing the polyfill issue.
+Install first react-app-rewired, a package that allows for editing of the webpack config file to fix polyfill issue.
 Then install the missing dependencies.

 ```
 npm install react-app-rewired

-npm install --save-dev crypto-browserify stream-browserify assert stream-http https-browserify os-browserify url buffer process

-npm install browserify-zlib path-browserify path
+npm install --save-dev crypto-browserify stream-browserify assert stream-http https-browserify os-browserify url buffer process npm install browserify-zlib path-browserify path

 ```